dotslash/recent2/README.md

 ## NOTE about [trengrj/recent](https://github.com/trengrj/recent)

-`recent2` is a clone of [trengrj/recent](https://github.com/trengrj/recent).
+`recent2` started off as a clone of [trengrj/recent](https://github.com/trengrj/recent).
 I used [trengrj](https://github.com/trengrj)'s util for about a month and I really liked it.
 However I saw some short comings in the tool.
 I made a clone because trengrj has not been very responsive.

-Most of the code is written by [trengrj](https://github.com/trengrj).
-I only added a few incremental patches; but I intend to actively maintain this as I see more interesting use cases.
+Most of the core logic is written by [trengrj](https://github.com/trengrj).
+I added a lot of incremental patches for the things that interested me.
+I intend to actively maintain this as I see more interesting use cases.

 ## Installation instructions